etiennedevaux/planner/README.md

 The idea is that the steps are there to guide users, but users can use any of the other functionality at any time, without the need to follow every step in the default process.

-#### 3.1.6 Flight Parameters
+### 3.1.6 Flight Parameters

-The Flight Paramters Page needs to represent all of the pilot competencies, those being familiarity, training and qualifications, of which there are five, drone categories, of which there are effectively nine once subcategories are included, and the flight categories, of which there are six if subcategories are included.
+The Flight Paramters Page needs to represent:

+1. Pilot Competencies, those being familiarity, training and qualifications, of which there are five.

+2. Drone Categories, of which there are effectively nine once subcategories are included.

+3. Flight Categories, of which there are six when subcategories are included.

 The need, that this site will address, is for pilots, or potential pilots, to select their qualification level and the drone they intend to use, and to then apply the CAA rules to show the flight categories that are available.